What is snowkiting?

 Imagine having your own personal lift.
 Wakeboarding on the snow with your snowboard where you're both the wakeboarder and the captain at the same time.
 How about carving down a mountain on your skis just to take another tack back up with the help of your kite?
 Accelerating?
 Precisely.

-Snow kiting is the other face of the water sport called kiteboarding which is practice on water.
+Snow kiting is the other face of the water sport called kiteboarding which is practiced on water.
 A giant wing propels you across the snow while you ride your skis or snowboard.
 The potential of this sport is multifaceted.
 You see?
 Snow kiting consist of aspects of acrobatics, paragliding, and wakeboarding, while its DNA is rooted in surfing.
 The same by default is true of its predecessor, kiteboarding.

 Since, while learning snow kiting you do not have to worry about sinking on water, it is therefore the perfect transition to kiteboarding!